Griffin’s double-double helps Illinois beat Purdue 63-37

 CHAMPAIGN, Ill.
+(AP) — Sophomore Alan Griffin has been a crowd favorite in Champaign since last season, and he continues to make a case for breaking into the Illinois starting lineup.

-(AP) — Alan Griffin scored 16 points and grabbed a career-high 12 rebounds and Illinois defeated Purdue 63-37 on Sunday night.
+On Sunday night, Griffin scored 16 points and grabbed a career-high 12 rebounds and the Illini beat Purdue 63-37.

 Trent Frazier and Kofi Cockburn added 12 points each for the Illini.